pruby/AdversariallyVerifiableMachine/README.md

 This repository implements the process of determining on the Ethereum chain whether or not a calculation was carried out correctly as a two-party game between a complainant and the party who made the calculation (the defendant).

+The verification game implemented in this repository is based on the concept published by Dr. Christian Reitwiessner at http://chriseth.github.io/notes/talks/truebit/#/ .

 ## Dispute Process

 When the outcome of a computation is contested, a contract may invoke the dispute process to resolve the difference.